suesslin/luki.github.io/contact.md

 title:  "Contact"
 ---

-As long as I am enrolled at Ludwig Maximilian University (of Munich), you may contact me using the following E-Mail.
+As long as I am enrolled at Ludwig Maximilian University (of Munich), you may contact me using the following email address.
 To ensure confidentiality, please refer to my public key (PGP) following thereafter.

 # Address
 <img src="https://i.postimg.cc/d1VSb2th/mail-suesslin.png" height="20px">